seanlnge/multyx/README.md

 Generally, within a `MultyxList`, any changes to the visibility of editability of the object, such as `.disable()` or `.addPublic()` will propogate throughout all children, overwriting any settings that they had prior.

 Along with having the methods and properties inherited from `MultyxObject`, `MultyxList` objects have similar properties and methods to Array objects.
-Unlike Array objects, however, in methods such as `.map()` or `.flat()`, MultyxList will not create a new list, but edit in-place the already existing MultyxList.
+Unlike Array objects, however, in methods such as `.map()` or `.splice()`, MultyxList will not create a new list, but edit in-place the already existing MultyxList.

 #### `MultyxList.length`